Depth test. see deeper

 The deepest reach

 The new GPR Roteg is constantly being upgraded.
 Now we bring longer maximal time window.
-But it’s tricky to document the depth range.
+However it’s tricky to document the depth range.
 A well-documented site with voids in known depths have to be found and measurements on the surface must be feasible.
 In previous campaigns, reflections from a depth of 90 m (The Amateur Cave, Czechia), resp.
 200 m (Postojna Caves in Slovenia) have been matched to documented caves and cracks.
 Particular reflections on images from Hranice karst site (Czechia) had also been linked to recently discovered caverns adjacent to Hranická Abyss.

 Several geophysicists question reflection from geological interfaces in depths around 500 m and claimed 25 MHz antenna system’s reach up to 40 m at maximum.
 Surface waves from far metallic objects or filtered-in artifacts were supposed to cause the deep reflection from scientists’ point of view.
 Nevertheless, such metallic object were not found in corresponding distances!
 The issue went so far that an article about deep measurements was not published.

 We set the time window up to 16 000 ns, which should cover up to 1 000 m in limestones.
 Towing the antenna on quarry surface provides optimal measuring conditions.
 A 190 m long profile spans whole quarry length, a 28 m long perpendicular profile covers the width.
 Measurement details were as follows: 25 MHz antenna, 20 kV pulse transmitter, 10 cm trigger interval, 57 260 samples, stacking up to 10 to suppress noise from 4.8 km far Kojál radio transmitter (emitting an overall wattage of 600 kW on frequency interval 87-778 MHz).
-An one km distant geological section, constructed from deep-drilling cores HV101 and HV102 (on the right), provides comparison to measured data.
+One km distant geological section, constructed from deep-drilling cores HV101 and HV102 (on the right), provides comparison to measured data.

 Strong reflections down to 300 m depth are predominantly generated on carst voids and cavities.
 Nearly horizontal interface in the depth of 475 m incides with limestone rock type alterations.
-The deeper strata is characterised by horizontal layering up to depths of 780 m, below where the combination of sandstone, conglomerate and graywacke should appears.
+The deeper strata is characterised by horizontal layering up to depths of 780 m, below where the combination of sandstone, conglomerate and graywacke should appear.
 Further down, a granite plume should be seated, possibly forming the interface at depths around 860 m.

 A perpendicular profile is shown on the left and a detail of the voids up to 300 m depth from the previous radargram is on the right.